pranigopu/pranigopu.github.io/docs/art/poetry/poems-for-life-on-earth.md

 Soul and body were torn asunder, as <br>
 Mankind flailed its growing limbs.

-Then, fate favoured the human soul: <br>
+Then fate favoured the human soul: the <br>
-Aristotle rose, earthly wisdom his goal, <br>
+Stagirite rose, earthly wisdom his goal, <br>
 "Fair" and "foul" unobscured with study, <br>
-Man's fragments now brought back whole.
+Man's fragments brought back whole.

+## In Practice
+Striving to gain and keep, gives life to sense: <br>
+To a sparrow, sowing seeds may seem so very dense; <br>
+Yet, what one strives for, is reason's root hence. <br>
+Sow for what you strive for, all else is pretense.